SAP-samples/teched2025-XP265/exercises/ex1/README.md

 #### Step 2.
 Explore the Memory and Disk Settings per Instance

-- Navigate up one level to the list of Cloud Foundry Applications in BTP Cockpit
+1. Navigate up one level to the list of Cloud Foundry Applications in BTP Cockpit
-- Review each microservice application
+2. Review each microservice application
-- Check the **Instance Details** column for Disk and Memory per instance
+3. Check the **Instance Details** column for Disk and Memory per instance
-- Check the **Instances** column shows minimum 2 running instances
+4. Check the **Instances** column shows minimum 2 running instances
-- Cross-reference with application performance metrics if available
+5. Cross-reference with application performance metrics if available

 <br>![](/exercises/ex1/images/01_02_0002.png)

 #### Exercise Summary

-**Result**: Applications are running with minimum required instances for high availability.
+**Result**: Applications are running with minimum required instances for high availability and load distribution.

 **Background**:
 In SAP BTP Cloud Foundry, your applications run in containers that can be moved around by the platform at any time due to Diego container management and platform maintenance operations.
 When an application instance is moved or restarted, there's a brief period where it's not ready to handle requests.